 L254: you say that sampling is stratified random but SRS is also an option based on Table5.
 Please correct.

-We have made the suggested change.
+We have made the correction.

 L257: what does this mean?
 Does this control the number of set but how is this calculated?